 create mode 100644 awesome-feature-stylesheet.css

-Right now your changes are still in the topic branch (called awesome-feature in the above example).
-To get them to Subversion, you merely need to say git svn dcommit:
+in the above example).
+To get them to Subversion, you merely need to say git svn dcommit

 Perseus:repo maymay$ git svn dcommit